Government Funeral Assistance Canada: All Programs Explained

 • Apply for government funeral assistance before making arrangements and provide all required eligibility documentation.

-Accessing available financial help combined with selecting lower cost services can significantly ease the burden for Canadians struggling with end-of-life expenses.
-Even in the most difficult times, proper planning and resourcefulness can go a long way towards honoring life transitions with compassion and dignity.
+Accessing available financial help, combined with selecting lower-cost services, can significantly ease the burden for Canadians struggling with end-of-life expenses.
+Even in the most difficult times, proper planning and resourcefulness can go a long way towards honouring life transitions with compassion and dignity.

 How can I get financial help with funeral costs in Canada?